Repentance and Faith

 REPENTANCE

-But it is God's mercy and grace that make repentance and faith available in the first place.
-They too are intertwined to form a mercy-grace combination that enables sinners to repent and believe and be saved: "according to His mercy He saved us" - "by grace you have been saved" (Titus 3'5, Ephesians 2'8).
+But God's mercy and grace are always available.
+They too are intertwined like a mercy-grace combination that enables sinners to repent and believe and be saved: "according to His mercy He saved us" - "by grace you have been saved" (Titus 3'5, Ephesians 2'8).

 The first call of the Lord's message is "repent!" meaning "change your mind"!
 On the Day of Pentecost it was the Jews who heard it first following the coming of the Holy Spirit.
 The fact that they were celebrating a traditional feast that very day showed their faithfulness to Moses' teachings.